-Leigh Hobbs is the 2016-2017 Australian Children's Laureate.
-The theme for Hobbs’s term as Children’s Laureate is ‘to champion creative opportunities for children, and to highlight the essential role libraries play in nurturing our creative lives’.
+Leigh Hobbs was the 2016-2017 Australian Children's Laureate.
+The theme for Hobbs’s term as Children’s Laureate was ‘to champion creative opportunities for children, and to highlight the essential role libraries play in nurturing our creative lives’.

 Leigh has been shortlisted for the CBCA Picture Book of the Year Award (for Mr Chicken Goes to Paris, Horrible Harriet and Old Tom's Holiday), and his books have won every major children’s choice award in Australia.
 His published children's books include: